 I value Chase Ultimate Rewards points at a conservative 1.5 cents each (based on the value I know that I can get out of them with ease) so, according to that valuation, the 100,000 points offered by the welcome bonus are worth $1,500.

-Outside of the welcome bonus, there are 5 main reasons I like this card:
+Outside of the fantastic welcome bonus, there are 5 major reasons I like this card:

-With, travel, shipping, social media & search engine advertising, internet, cable, and phone services all earning 3 points per dollar with the Chase Ink Business Preferred card (up to a spending limit of $150,000), this card is very well suited to a large number of SMEs where those categories often represent significant outgoings.
+With, travel, shipping, social media & search engine advertising, internet, cable, and phone services all earning 3 points per dollar with the Ink Business Preferred® Credit Card (up to a spending limit of $150,000), this card is very well suited to a large number of SMEs where those categories often represent significant outgoings.

-Assuming a valuation of 1.5 cents/point, the Chase Ink Business Preferred card effectively offers a return of 4.5% across a number of significant spending categories…and that’s impressive.
+Assuming a valuation of 1.5 cents/point, the Ink Business Preferred® Credit Card effectively offers a return of 4.5% across a number of significant spending categories… and that’s impressive.

 Chase Ultimate Rewards

 I’m a big fan of Chase Ultimate Rewards and I work very hard to keep my UR balance as healthy as possible.
-I use most of my points for transfers over to Hyatt where I enjoy booking some of the nicer hotels in the world, but with other transfer partners including United Airlines & Singapore Airlines, it’s hard not to find a very good use for the points that the Chase Ink Business Preferred card earns.
+I use most of my points for transfers over to Hyatt from where I usually book some of the nicer hotels in the world, but a large number of the other transfer partners, including United Airlines & Singapore Airlines, all also offer great ways to us the points that the Ink Business Preferred® Credit Card earns.

-One of the nicer (and possibly more useful) benefits that comes with the Chase Ink Business Preferred credit card is the cell phone protection benefit which offers up to $500 per claim (for theft or damage) to phones listed on the monthly cell phone bill paid with the card.*
+One of the nicer (and possibly more useful) benefits that come with the Ink Business Preferred® Credit Card is the cell phone protection benefit which offers up to $500 per claim (for theft or damage) to phones listed on the monthly cell phone bill paid with the card.*